aaronzhcl/aaronzhcl.github.com/_posts/2015-03-17-iis-performance-optimization-guideline.markdown

 comments: []
 ---

+Internet Information Services (IIS) exposes numerous configuration parameters that affect IIS performance.
+This topic describes several of these parameters and provides general guidance for setting the parameter values to improve IIS performance.

 # Reduced Security Footprint, Customized Installation Options

 Because IIS7 is a completely modular Web server, Administrators have complete control over the surface area of the Web server.
 This enables several key advantages over previous versions of IIS: